island-is/handbook/technical-overview/README.md

 ## Starting a new project/application

-If you are adding a new application, please follow the instructions in the [monorepo README](https://github.com/island-is/island.is/blob/master/README.md).
+If you are adding a new application, please follow the instructions [here](../island-is-repository/generate.md).

 ## Dockerizing